DigitaleGesellschaft/jekyll-theme-conference/README.md

 - multiday program / schedule,
 - talk and speaker descriptions,
 - maps for directions,
-- real-time indications during the conference, and
+- real-time indications during the conference,
-- supports embedded video streaming or recordings.
+- supports embedded video streaming or recordings, and
+- automatic dark mode support based on system preferences.

 All components such as talks, speakers or rooms are represented as collection of files.
 The schedule is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 There is no need for databases and once generated the website consists only of static files.
 A script and workflows are available for easy import, e.g., of [frab](https://github.com/frab/frab/wiki/Manual#introduction) compatible schedules.
 The design is easily customizable and is adapted for mobile uses and printing.